-Collect from the Nominee:
+Collaborate with the Nominee to upload:

 - A resume of the nominee's professional background (2 pages single-sided) - Other endorsement letters from region, practice specialty, common interest group or chapter as appropriate. - Nominee's personal statement (written or video) from nominee on their view of the practice of safety, stewardship and nominee's future vision. - Select one format (no need to submit both): - Statement may be submitted on Nominee Written Statement Form.
 500 words or less. - Short video (2 minutes or less).
 Tips for recording your SPY Nominee Personal Statement can be found online.